simonghales/react-three-game-engine/README.md

 Note: if you delve into the source code for this package, it's a bit messy!

+Note: right now I'm having issues getting this to run via codesandbox via create-react-app, hopefully I can resolve this eventually.

 ## Get Started

 ### General / Physics